bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 #### Software

 You can run the UniFi "Controller Software" on any machine that you already own.
 It doesn't even need to be "always on," it can just be a regular PC.

-However, the software controller obviously won't be able to collect statistics for perform automatic scheduled tasks if it's running on a machine that is off or asleep.
+However, the software controller obviously won't be able to collect statistics for perform automatic scheduled tasks if the machine it's running on is turned off or goes to sleep.

 Since I have an [always-on server in my basement to run Plex](https://www.bradwestness.com/2020/02/01/lack-rack-plex-nas-part-1/), this is the option I went with.